Lee has a bachelor's in English Lit. She loves analyzing fiction and obsessing over books, film, and television.

 King Hamlet referring to her as "seeming virtuous" could be his bitterness showing.
 He was likely bitter that his wife was in love with someone else and snidely questions her virtue because of this.

-Or maybe Gertrude was having a physical affair with Claudius but never would have agreed to killing her husband.
+Or maybe Gertrude was having a physical affair with Claudius but never would have agreed to kill her husband.

 Either way, she had no part in the death of King Hamlet.
 Her only "sin" was loving another man and being forced into a marriage she didn't want by a world that doesn't care about women as autonomous human beings.